 In the last year, both peaks started earlier:

-According to Anton, Russian fire expert and volunteer firefighter, this year is one of the worst that Russia has experienced, so far.
-“It has not broken the record yet but it will be about to do so,” underlined Anton.
-22,7 M hectares of wildlands have burnt already and among them 13,6 M hectares are forestlands.
+According to Anton, a Russian fire expert and volunteer firefighter, this year is one of the worst Russia has experienced so far.
+"He hasn't broken the record yet, but he will be close to it," Anton stressed.
+22,7 million hectares of wilderness have already been burned, including 13,6 million hectares of forest.

 Beneslavsky also explained that highter temperatures have favored this increase of fires.
 Moreover, these high temperature conditions are not unique to this year: they have been increasing over the last three years.

 These fires are more intense on average due to changed weather conditions.
 For instance, strong winds have turned the otherwise regular fires that Russia experienced into fires with an extreme behavior.